The Perfect Fifth Springbank 1993 #315 25 Year Old Single Malt, 52.3% ABV,

 - JIM MURRAY’S WHISKY BIBLE 2020

-Campbeltown is part of mainland Scotland but it's found at the foot of the Mull of Kintyre and was once a thriving whisky hotspot with over 34 distilleries, however it's now home to just 3.
+Campbeltown is part of mainland Scotland but it's found at the foot of the Mull of Kintyre and was once a thriving whiskey hotspot with over 34 distilleries, however it's now home to just 3.
 Once at a high of 34, a slump in the 1850’s meant this number was halved and what followed was a calamitous fall from grace for Campbeltown.
 A mixture of improved transportation links to the rival distilleries in the north and a decline in quality as distillers cut corners for mass-production resulting in an inferior product.

-Today, Campbeltown Whisky is known for its dryness and sometimes pungency taste because of its location, the region sticks out of the mainland and is actually closer to neighboring islands Arran and Islay than any other mainland producer.
+Today, Campbeltown Whiskey is known for its dryness and sometimes pungency taste because of its location, the region sticks out of the mainland and is actually closer to neighboring islands Arran and Islay than any other mainland producer.